Does “Fault” Matter in Divorce in Pennsylvania?

 Typically, for a couple to be divorced in Pennsylvania, they must consent to the divorce or at least agree that the marriage is irretrievably broken, in addition to settling all economic issues.
 By these methods, the divorce will take at least 90 days if the parties consent to divorce, and up to 2 years if one of the parties will not consent.
 Sometimes a party refuses to consent to the divorce simply because he or she does not wish to be divorced; other times, the reasoning is more complex.
 No matter what the reason, one way to push the divorce along is by establishing fault grounds for divorce.
 If it can be established that one spouse was clearly at fault, the Court can enter a divorce decree without the consent of the other spouse provided the economic claims of the parties have been resolved.

-For more information on this topic or any other topic related to issues of divorce, custody, support or family law in general, please contact Casey Johnson-Welsh or call (800) 615-0115.
+For more information on this topic or any other topic related to issues of divorce, custody, support or family law in general, please call (717) 502-5000.